 - Slider – This is a slideshow of images that can be built into a web page.

-- Style Tile – A design tool used in site mockups to gather feedback on aesthetic preferences and design elements including color palette, images, font, etc. Read more about Style Tiles.
+- Style Tile – A website design tool used in site mockups to gather feedback on aesthetic preferences and design elements including color palette, images, font, etc. Read more about Style Tiles.

 - Theme – Files that work together to produce a uniform design, the theme dictates the way the front end of a site appears.